FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Track Costs Against Revenue (The Ratio That Matters)

-SaaS cost of revenue (CoR) = direct costs to deliver your service
+SaaS cost of revenue (CoR) = direct costs to deliver your service.
+CoR is the single number that turns SaaS cost optimization from a vibe into a metric.

 Cost of Revenue Ratio = Monthly Tool + Infrastructure Costs / MRR × 100